Johnonyango/git-search-web/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.
 ## Project live site

- This is the live .[ Click for the demo](https://calvince.github.io/GSearch/)
+ This is the live .[ Click for the demo](https://johnonyango.github.io/git-search-web/)

 ## Languages & Technologies used

 HTML5
 CSS
+Javascript(typescript)
 MDbootstrap
-Angular 7
+Angular
 Github Api

 ## Behavior Driven Development